mvolkmann/blog/src/swift/swift-lang.md

 ## Reflection

-Swift doesn't not have full support for reflection where object properties and methods can be discovered and used at run-time.
-But it does support getting the type of a value at run-time using the `type` function.
+Swift provides a way to get the type of a value at runtime using the global `type` function.

 For example:

 ```swift